 N. Korea's leader hints of long-range missile test launch

-North Korea's development of banned long-range missi... .
-South Koreans watch a TV news program showing North Korean leader Kim Jong Un's New Year speech, at the Seoul Railway Station in Seoul, South Korea, Sunday, Jan.
+South Koreans watch a TV news program showing North Korean leader Kim Jong Un's New Year's speech, at the Seoul Railway Station in Seoul, South Korea, Sunday, Jan.
 1, 2017.
+North Korea's development of banned long-range missiles is in "final stages," the country's leader Kim was quoted as saying in his New Year's message.

 Discussions